| Introduction |

 Every certificate/biography bears the Tony Max logo.

-and makes the prints collectors' items.
-The prints –whether or not they're limited by having their number artificially capped by the artist – are naturally limited anyway by the relatively small demand for images of Vancouver and southwestern British Columbia, compared to subjects such as nude figures or abstract expressionism, which can be sold around the world because of the greater, overall world interest in such generic images.
+The small sizes of the limited editions enhances the prints' value and makes them collectors' items.
+The prints – whether or not they're limited by having their number artificially capped by – are naturally limited anyway by the relatively small demand for images of Vancouver and southwestern British Columbia, compared to subjects such as human figures or abstract expressionism, which can be sold around the world because of the greater, overall world interest in such generic images.

 Introduction